 When is the best time to visit the Palenque Ruins?

 The best time to visit is early morning when the gates first open.
-You may be lucky to experience the mist rising up from the jungle and the screeches from the howler monkeys and birds.
+You may be lucky to experience the mist rising from the jungle and hear the screeches from the howler monkeys and birds.

 Is it true that an underground water system was found under the Temple of Inscriptions?